Electronic ID (RFID) and Cashless Trading

 Clearly, an extremely attractive trading (buying-selling) system would be to number and tag each individual and then detect their number remotely over a short distance for access to their bank account.
 It is claimed that such an implant would also reduce financial fraud since ATM transactions would only be possible if a person was physically present.

-Current technology uses RFID chips.
-These low-cost chips (the size of a grain of rice) are used to tag animals.
-For humans a good place to implant the device is in the hand.
-An example of this technology was 'VeriChip' from Applied Digital Solutions.
+Current technology uses implantable RFID chips.
+These low-cost chips (the size of a grain of rice or smaller) are used to tag animals, and now humans.
+For humans a good place to implant the device is in the hand – see right hand implant.
+As mentioned, an early example of this technology was ‘VeriChip’ from Applied Digital Solutions.
 Its manufacture and marketing was discontinued in 2010, possibly for technological reasons (the ability to remotely scan personal data could be a security risk) and for civil liberty reasons.
-There are also possible health risks - cancer:
+There are also possible health risks e.g. cancer:

 The following video reveals the truth about the RFID chip.
-It, or its technological successor, is the ultimate people control mechanism needed by the emerging World Government:
+It, or more probably its technological successor for marking the skin, is the ultimate people control mechanism needed by the emerging World Government:

-Clearly, there is only a short technological step to the full 666 system (Rev 13.18) as implmented in the 'mark' of Revelation, (see Implanted Humans).
-The Bible predicts electronic trading, although in some translations the ID appears to be on the individual rather than in the individual:
+Clearly, there is only a short technological step to the full 666 system (Rev 13:18) as implemented in ‘the mark of Revelation’, see Implanted Humans.
+The Bible predicts electronic i.e. cashless trading:

 There are many claimed advantages of such a personal ID: safer financial transactions, more convenient ‘buying and selling’, automated access to buildings and medical records etc. Most people will accept the ‘mark’ and the associated New World Order, but the Bible says they will believe a lie: